adam-ard/organic-markdown/README.md

 ## Development

-For development, there is one additional dependency:
+All code is in literate form: [Introduction](lit/intro.o.md).
+To work on it you need one additional dependency:

 * `black` (for code formatting)